vtex/toolbelt/README.md

 # Using the CLI

-After installation, run `vtex` to see our commands and what each one of them do.
+After installation, run `vtex` to see our commands and what each one of them does.

 <details>
     <summary>Or, check all our commands here</summary>